imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

   <img src="./images/eks-add-ons.png" width="600" title="ebs_addon" alt="ebs_addon">
   </p>

 <p align="center">
   <img src="./images/CloudWatch_log_groups.png" width="600" title="ebs_addon" alt="ebs_addon">
   </p>

 - This is how the CloudWatch log group would look like after the `Amazon CloudWatch Observability` add on is enabled.
+We also have other log groups related to the cluster infrastructure level logs that is explicitly enabled when creating the cluster on the EKS AWS console.

 #### Deploying your application on EKS Cluster